Diana Coloma

 Diana Coloma (born c.
 1993) is an Ecuadorian politician.
-She was a model until she lost her sight.
-She has been a beauty queen and she was elected as a councillor.
+She previously worked as a model prior to losing her sight.
+She has also been a beauty queen and a councilor.

 Life

 Coloma was born in Santo Domingo and she became a beauty queen and a model.
 She was studying for a degree in law when she was 19.
-She was involved in a car accident that left her blind.
-She was depressed and tried to take her own life.
+She was involved in a car accident that left her blind, after which she was depressed and tried to take her own life.

 She became an activist in Santo Domingo de los Tsáchilas.
-She attracted attention taking a three day walk to Quito to draw attention to her demands.
+She attracted attention by embarking on a three-day walk to Quito to draw attention to her demands.

-In 2017 her party, National Democratic Center, put her forward to be a member of the National Assembly as second on their list of candidates.
+In 2017 her party, Democratic Center, put her forward to be a member of the National Assembly as second on their list of candidates.
 She was not elected.

-When she was 26 she was elected to be a Santo Domingo council member.
-She was the first politician there with sight disibilities and she had to have an assistant to help her to get to her office on the second storey.
-She saw the difficulties as a challenge and proof that change was required.
-She campaigns to create a university in her city and to improve accessibility.She noted that the existing laws needed to be made to be enforcable.
+When she was 26 she was elected to be a Santo Domingo council member, becoming the first politician the city with sight disabilities.
+She had to have an assistant to help her to get to her office on the second storey; she saw the difficulties as a challenge and proof that change was required.
+She campaigns to create a university in her city and to improve accessibility.
+She noted that the existing laws needed to be made to be enforcable.

 In 2022 improvements were made to her city's bus service as a subsidy was introduced that prevented a planned rise in ticket prices.
 Coloma was noted saying that the bus company needed to improve signage and to introduce traffic lights that made a sound for those with sight problems.

-Private life
+Personal life

-Coloma is married and they had a child about 2019.
+Coloma is married and has a child.